ygale/test-text-icu/README.md

-A simple test of text-icu operation.k
+A simple test of text-icu operation.